PabloNietoSanchez/QA-Kantox/Answer.md

 Given a User on the shopping page
 When Clicks on the AddItemButton on GreenTeaItem
 Then GreenTeaItem is added to ShoppingCart
-And ShoppingCartPrice is/= 3.11
+And ShoppingCartPrice is 3.11

 - **5.2 - Strawberries Test**
 Given A User on the shopping page
 When Clicks on the AddItemButton on StrawberriesItem
 Then StrawberriesItem is added to ShoppingCart
-And ShoppingCartPrice is/= 5
+And ShoppingCartPrice is 5

 - **5.3 - Coffee Test**
 Given A User on the shopping page
 When Clicks on the AddItemButton on CoffeeItem
 Then CoffeeItem is added to ShoppingCart
-And ShoppingCartPrice is/= 11.23
+And ShoppingCartPrice is 11.23

 *[It might be necessary to test for low connectivity environments and issues related to those, but I’ll focus on functionality]*